reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 <li>Heroku has an interesting <a href="https://addons.heroku.com/expeditedssl">all-in-one SSL management service</a> for apps hosted there.</li>
 </div>

-<section class="discuss footer">Thanks to Jacob Hoffman-Andrews, Tom Macwright, and Lindsay Young for reading drafts of this post.</p>
+<section class="discuss footer">Thanks to Jacob Hoffman-Andrews, Tom MacWright, and Lindsay Young for reading drafts of this post.</p>